ContinuIT-nl/xmlscanner/README.md

 The main reason for this parser is the need for a fast XML parser for XML files wrapped inside zip files varying in size from 30MB to 200MB.
 No existing solution was both performant and easy to use (and not running out of memory).

+## Code quality

+The code quality is measured using unit tests and code coverage.
+See the [Test report](./test_results/test_results.md) for more information.

 ## License